AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/scaled-architecture.md

 ### SSH access

 Certain files and logs, such as the `/app/<project-id>/var/log` directory, are not shared between nodes.
 Each node has a unique SSH access.
-You cannot use the `magento-cloud` CLI to log in to the service or web nodes, but you can find the node addresses in the SSH Access list in your Cloud Console.
+You cannot use the `magento-cloud` CLI to log in to the service or web nodes, but you can find the node addresses in the SSH Access list in your [!DNL Cloud Console].

 ```bash
 ssh <node>.<project-ID>-<environment>-<user-ID>@ssh.<region>.magento.com